 Some businesses have key strategic partnerships that are critical to their success.
 This can often be in the form of intellectual property licensing from a university or a key distribution partner who will be taking your product to market.
-If your success relies on these types of partnerships, it’s important to showcase them in your pitch deck.
+If your success relies on these types of partnerships, it’s important to showcase them.

 Demo and screenshots

 Keeping your pitch deck as short and succinct as possible is critical.
 Remember, your goal isn’t to provide investors with all the information they need to make an investment decision.
-Your pitch deck exists to tell a story, build excitement, and help get that all-important request for additional information and a follow-up meeting.
+Its primary purpose is to tell a story, build excitement, and help get that all-important request for additional information and a follow-up meeting.

 In addition to your pitch deck, you should have more detailed, additional information that you can provide if requested.
-Preparing these additional documents can also help ensure that you don’t try and fill your pitch deck with too much overwhelming information.
+Preparing these additional documents can also help ensure that you don’t try and fill your presentation with too much overwhelming information.

 Here are some common documents that you may want to have ready for after you deliver your pitch: